GWLab-UML/Protocols/Oyster_labwork/RFTM Perkinsus marinus Assay.md

 - Dropper

 ### **Protocol:**
-1. Make 50% Lugols solution and add to a 50 mL falcon tube.
+1. Make 50% Lugols solution and add to amber glass bottle (Lugol's is light sensitive).
-	>*Note*: Make sure falcon tube is wrapped in foil or dark tape as Lugol's is light sensitive
 2. Ethanol flame tweezers and place in a sterile beaker to cool
 3. Label microscope slides with a pencil
 4. Add 2 drops of 50% (v/v) Lugol's iodine solution to a labeled microscope slide